Michael Anthony (musician): Personal life

 Anthony met Sue Hendry when both attended Arcadia High School.
 They married in 1981.
-They have two daughters: Elisha (born 1985) and Taylor (born 1992).
+They have two daughters.
 Anthony and his family reside in Newport Beach, California.
 He can be seen during televised car shows, often being interviewed regarding his love and knowledge for classic motorcycles and cars.

 Anthony mostly stayed on the sidelines of the rockstar "party hard" lifestyle, though he was often seen and photographed with a cigarette and a Jack Daniel's (whiskey logo) bass guitar.